Rings of Uranus: δ (delta) ring

 The δ ring is circular and slightly inclined.
 It shows significant unexplained azimuthal variations in normal optical depth and width.
 One possible explanation is that the ring has an azimuthal wave-like structure, excited by a small moonlet just inside it.
 The sharp outer edge of the δ ring is in 23:22 resonance with Cordelia.
 The δ ring consists of two components: a narrow optically dense component and a broad inward shoulder with low optical depth.
 The width of the narrow component is 4.1–6.1 km and the equivalent depth is about 2.2 km, which corresponds to a normal optical depth of about 0.3–0.6.
 The ring's broad component is about 10–12 km wide and its equivalent depth is close to 0.3 km, indicating a low normal optical depth of 3 × 10^{−2}.
 This is known only from occultation data because Voyager 2's imaging experiment failed to resolve the δ ring.
 When observed in forward-scattering geometry by Voyager 2, the δ ring appeared relatively bright, which is compatible with the presence of dust in its broad component.
 The broad component is geometrically thicker than the narrow component.
-This is supported by the observations of a ring plane-crossing event in 2007, when the δ ring remained visible, which is consistent with the behavior of a simultaneously geometrically thick and optically thin ring.
+This is supported by the observations of a ring plane-crossing event in 2007, when the δ ring remained visible, which is consistent with the behaviour of a simultaneously geometrically thick and optically thin ring.